mahmoudnafifi/modular_neural_isp/gui/README.md

 > 💡 If Windows SmartScreen appears, click **More info → Run anyway**.

+#### macOS
+1. Download `PhotoEditingTool-vx.x.x-macos-arm64.zip`
+2. Extract the zip file
+3. Open the extracted folder
+4. Double-click `Launch_PhotoEditingTool.command`

+> 💡 On first run, macOS Gatekeeper may block execution.
+> Right-click the file → **Open** → **Open** to confirm.

+> 💡 A Terminal window may briefly appear when launching the app.
+> This is expected for the beta version.
+>
 ### 📝 Notes

-- This is a **beta release** intended for research and evaluation.
+- This is a beta release intended for research and evaluation.
-- The package is large because it bundle deep learning models, PyTorch runtime, and all required native dependencies.
+- The package is large because it bundles deep learning models, the PyTorch runtime, and required native dependencies.
 - Some optional features (e.g., EXIF metadata extraction) may be skipped automatically if unavailable.
+- Tested on macOS Sonoma (Apple Silicon) and expected to work on recent macOS versions.
+- The macOS build is not yet performance-optimized, and runtime performance may differ from Windows/Linux.
+- Platform-specific performance optimizations may be explored in future releases.

 ---